Ancient Warrior Skills in Crafting and Using Throwing Nets

 Physical Conditioning and Coordination

-Unlike a sword or a spear, which rely heavily on brute force and leverage, the net required a unique combination of hand-eye coordination, flexibility, and explosive power.
-Warriors practiced dry throws repeatedly, working on the mechanics of the spin and release.
-They would practice on stationary wooden posts before moving to moving targets, such as rolling balls or running animals.
-The physical toll was significant; repetitive throwing builds strength in the shoulders, wrists, and core, but it also requires incredible finesse to avoid tangling.
+Unlike a sword or a spear which rely heavily on brute force and leverage, the net required a unique combination of hand-eye coordination, flexibility, and explosive power.
+Warriors practiced dry throws repeatedly, working on the mechanics of the spin and release until the motion was smooth and consistent.
+They would practice on stationary wooden posts before moving to moving targets such as rolling balls or running animals, gradually increasing the difficulty as their skills improved.

 The Psychological Element